-The AC has discussed the key audit matters with management and the external auditors.
+The AC discusses the key audit matters with the management and external auditors on a quarterly basis to ensure that they are appropriately dealt with.
 The AC concurs with the basis and conclusions included in the auditor's report with respect to the key audit matters.

-For more information on the key audit matters, please refer to page 169 to 173 of this annual report.
+For more information on the key audit matters, please refer to pages 145 to 153 of this annual report.